viktorgodard/robotics/games/Steam_on_Linux.md

+# Steam gaming on Linux

-# 20211224
+20211224
-# Viktor Godard
+Viktor Godard

-# Steam is available in the Ubuntu Repo:
+Steam is available in the Ubuntu Repo:

     sudo apt search steam

-# it is an older version, but it auto-updates once installed.
+it is an older version, but it auto-updates once installed.

+    sudo apt info steam
         steam/unknown 1:1.0.0.74 i386
         Launcher for the Steam software distribution service

+---

-# You can also install it from:
+You can also download the install package from: https://store.steampowered.com/about/

-https://store.steampowered.com/about/
-# then click on install Steam to download the .deb installer.
+Click on "Install Steam" to download the ".deb" installer.

+It will also update to the latest after you have logged in.

+---